tenstorrent/tt-metal/CONTRIBUTING.md

 executable.

 You can use `--gtest_filter_test` to filter out the specific test you'd like.
-For example, to build and run the `CommonFixture.DRAMLoopbackSingleCore` on fast dispatch, you can
+For example, to build and run the `DispatchFixture.DRAMLoopbackSingleCore` on fast dispatch, you can

 1. Build the unit tests: